Biofield & Biofield therapy research

 In short, studies show that these modalities are working, but we don’t fully understand how, and more studies are needed.
 Overall the two areas that have received the most research with biofield therapies, are cancer and pain, showing positive results in using biofield therapies.
 So far, another benefit of biofield therapies is that there are considered low risk, with very few, if any ever negative side effects.

 So overall, this topic is incredibly complex…but also incredibly exciting.
+There are many trails ahead of us that will force us to readjust, and ask ourselves how we want to move forward with this knowledge.
+It will require integration, paradigm shifting ideas, and new foundations built across multiple areas.
 We are at a pivotal shifting moment in the story of the science social arena.
 What people have known and practiced for thousands of years is finally being taken seriously, and more than just taken seriously, validated.
 We have a long way to go, but we are finally starting.

 Sources